replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/02-using-the-template/assignment.md

 ---
 slug: using-the-template
-id: ntcxaanufkcb
 type: challenge
 title: Using the Template
 teaser: Some guidance on using the template
 notes:
   - type: text
     contents: How and Why to Use This Template
 tabs:
   - title: Shell
     type: terminal
     hostname: shell
 difficulty: basic
 timelimit: 300
 ---